sbb-design-systems/lyne-components/src/components/sbb-navigation-list/readme.md

-The `<sbb-navigation-list>` component is a collection of [sbb-navigation-action](../sbb-navigation-action/readme.md).
+The `sbb-navigation-list` component is a collection of [sbb-navigation-action](/docs/components-sbb-navigation-sbb-navigation-action--docs).

-Optionally a label can be provided via slot.

-Its intended use is inside a [sbb-navigation-section](../sbb-navigation-section/readme.md) component.
+Its intended use is inside a [sbb-navigation-section](/docs/components-sbb-navigation-sbb-navigation-section--docs) component.

-## Usage
+Optionally, a label can be provided via slot via the self-named property or the self-named slot.

 ```html
 <sbb-navigation-list label="Label 1.1">